systopia/de.systopia.xcm/docs/configuration.md

 deduplicate rules on *Contacts* → *Find and Merge Duplicate Contacts*.

-XCM will always start with the first rule and go on to the next one if there was no distinct result.
+XCM will always start with the first rule and go on to the next one if there was no result.
+The matching will stop when at least one contact was found.

-If even the last rule does not yield a distinct contact, the *Of multiple matches, pick* setting will decide which contact to use.
+If there are multiple matched contacts, the *Of multiple matches, pick* setting will decide which contact to use.

 This configuration is highly dependent on your scenarios and data.